Hi, friends! Today, I will tell you about the most common hydrangea diseases and how to deal with them.

 Control

-3. Keep the ground around the plant clear and free from rotting leaves.
+- Keep the area around the plants clean and free of fallen or decaying leaves.

 Powdery mildew (White fungus)

-Powdery mildew, distinct in its white appearance, differs from other fungal diseases.
-It spreads over long distances through insects or wind, and within a plant, it can be transmitted by rain or watering.
+Powdery mildew is a distinctive fungal disease easily recognized by its white, powder-like coating on leaves.
+Unlike many other fungal infections, it can spread over long distances through wind or insects, and within a plant, it can be transmitted by raindrops or watering.

 Symptoms